Craeewan/Spotify-Clone-app/README.md

 https://spotify-clone-app-1b53f.web.app/

 Spotify account is required.
-Future version will allow for public search adn play option.
+Future version will allow for public search and play option.